-PE teachers, paraprofessionals, Campus Climate Assistants, and Playground staff will have the opportunity to be trained development to assist students to reflect on how during the school year.
+PE teachers, paraprofessionals, Campus Climate Assistants, and Playground staff will have the opportunity to be trained during the school year.
 This includes direct service days with consultants for the PE teachers and participating PE aides.

-This action is principally directed to low-income students.
+This action is principally directed to low income students.
 However, this action will be provided LEA-wide because all students benefit from gaining social and emotionally skills.

-The District will monitor the discrepancies noted on the CA Dashboard for chronic absences and suspension rates for lowincome students.
+The District will monitor the discrepancies noted on the CA Dashboard for chronic absences and suspension rates for low income students.
 (Goal 2)